 #2 Advantage: Real-Time Access to Information

+Just looking at the increasing popularity of real-time analytics and heatmap tools, we can all agree that access to real-time data is incredibly helpful both for business and ordinary purposes.
 One of the primary internet of things advantages is the uninterrupted flow of information.
 Internet-connected devices can share data at the speed of light, which means fewer delays and a lower potential for miscommunication.

 Imagine a large warehouse where each product is logged and connected through an IoT network.
 Information such as product movement would be updated in real-time, allowing new stock to be ordered automatically at the exact right time and in the exact correct quantity.